 Confirmations for input, error messages, and other feedback from user interaction;

-Behavior using different settings, preferences, devices, and interaction parameters;
+Behavior using different settings, preferences, devices, and interaction parameters.

 Step 4.c: Check for Accessible Alternatives

 Methodology Requirement 4.c: Check that each web page and web page state in the selected sample that does not conform to WCAG 2.0 at the target conformance level has a conforming alternate version.